-Sediment is particles, of any size, of other rocks, either other sedimentary rocks, metamorphic rocks or metamorphic rocks.
-Rocks are weathered, then removed be a process known as erosion, transported by various means e.g. river, glacier, gravity, and finally deposited into layers before it is buried and becomes a sedimentary rock.
-The red sandstone in Cork and Kerry formed in this way.
+When rocks are weathered and eroded the resulting sediment is transported by various means (e.g. river, glacier, gravity), and finally deposited into layers before it is buried and becomes a sedimentary rock.
+The red sandstones and conglomerates (pictured right) in Cork and Kerry formed in this way.

 Limestone makes up a large portion of the bedrock of Ireland and is composed of Calcium Carbonate from the remains of marine animals and sea water.

 A limestone from Ireland containing fossils is shown to the right.